rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 If a healthcare IT solution is deemed not to be safety related then this decision will be formally recorded.

-The technical team will advise on the best mechanism for addition of new issues to the the Royal College Digital Growth Charts Team's project management workflow.
+The technical team will advise on the best mechanism for addition of new issues to the the RCPCH dGC Team's project management workflow.

 Where any third-party components are used to support the healthcare IT system then they will be considered in the scope of the hazard identification activities and subsequent risk assessment.
 Where none areused a positive declaration to this effect will be recorded in the minutes.